LeThiHongMinh/MITRE-review-papers/README.md

 Liao, Yi-Ching.
 2021.
 Generating Targeted Attack Scenarios against Availability for Critical Infrastructures.
 2021 14th CMI International Conference-Critical ICT Infrastructures and Platforms (CMI).
 10.1109/CMI53512.2021.9663753

-Ampel, Benjamin and Samtani, Sagar and Ullman, Steven and Chen, Hsinchun.
-2021.
-Linking common vulnerabilities and exposures to the mitre att&ck framework: A self-distillation approach. arXiv preprint arXiv:2108.01696. https://doi.org/10.48550/arXiv.2108.01696
+Ampel, B., Samtani, S., Ullman, S., & Chen, H. (2021).
+Linking common vulnerabilities and exposures to the MITRE ATT&CK framework: A self-distillation approach.
+In Proceedings of the 2021 ACM SIGKDD Workshop on AI-enabled Cybersecurity Analytics (AISec@KDD 2021) (pp. 1–8).
+ACM.

 Choi, Seungoh and Yun, Jeong-Han and Min, Byung-Gil.
 2021.
 Probabilistic attack sequence generation and execution based on mitre att&ck for ics datasets.
 Proceedings of the 14th Cyber Security Experimentation and Test Workshop. https://doi.org/10.1145/3474718.3474722

-Manocha, Hardik and Srivastava, Akash and Verma, Chetan and Gupta, Ratan and Bansal, Bhavya.
-2021.
-Security assessment rating framework for enterprises using mitre att&ck matrix. arXiv preprint arXiv:2108.06559. https://doi.org/10.48550/arXiv.2108.06559

-Pell, Robert and Moschoyiannis, Sotiris and Panaousis, Emmanouil and Heartfield, Ryan.
-2021.
-Towards dynamic threat modelling in 5G core networks based on MITRE ATT&CK. arXiv preprint arXiv:2108.11206. https://doi.org/10.48550/arXiv.2108.11206

 Cerotti, Davide and Codetta-Raiteri, Daniele and Dondossola, Giovanna and Egidi, Lavinia and Franceschinis, Giuliana and Portinale, Luigi and Terruggia, Roberta.
 2020.
 Evidence-based analysis of cyber attacks to security monitored distributed energy resources.
 Applied Sciences. https://doi.org/10.3390/app10144725